sensu/sensu-docs/content/sensu-go/5.0/guides/securing-sensu.md

 The agent will then connect Sensu servers over wss.
 Do note that by changing the configuration to wss, plaintext communication will not be possible.

+It is also possible to provide a trusted CA as part of the agent configuration by passing `--trusted-ca-file` if starting the agent via `sensu-agent start`.

+You you may include it as part of the agent configuration in `/etc/sensu/agent.yml` as:

+{{< highlight yaml>}}
+trusted-ca-file: "/path/to/trusted-certificate-authorities.pem"
+{{< /highlight >}}

 _NOTE: If creating a Sensu cluster, every cluster member needs to be present in the configuration.
 See the [Sensu Go clustering guide][2] for more information on how to configure agents for a clustered configuration._

 Hopefully you've found this useful!
 If you find any issues or have any questions, feel free to reach out in our [Community Slack][3], or [open an issue][4] on Github.